CHCAA-EDUX/scientific-computing-01/classes/class2.md

 ## Control Flow

-1) Write a loop that counts the number of vowels in a character string.
+1) Write a program that prints the numbers 1 to 10 using a for loop.

-2) Test it on a few individual words and full sentences.
-3) When done, compare your solution to your neighbor's pair.
+2) Write a program that prints the numbers 1 to 10 using a while loop.

-4) Consider this code:
+3) Consider this code:

 ```py
 if 4 > 5: